-Figure 8.7.1.2-1: NG setup: successful operation
+Figure 8.7.1.2-1: NG setup: successful operation with AMF

+Figure 8.7.1.2-2: NG setup: successful operation with AIOTF

-The NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the appropriate data to the AMF.
-The AMF responds with an NG SETUP RESPONSE message including the appropriate data.
+The NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the appropriate data to the AMF or the AIOTF.
+The AMF or the AIOTF responds with an NG SETUP RESPONSE message including the appropriate data.

 //Skip unchanged part